CHAT Consortium Phase II Studies Kick Off in 2020!

-The Children’s Hospital-Acquired Thrombosis (CHAT) study created the first large-scale, multi-institutional registry including pertinent medical data from children with confirmed HA-VTE and matched controls.
-Data from this registry will be used to define the risk factors for HA-VTE in pediatric patients and to create (Phase I) and validate (Phase II) a risk assessment model and stratified scoring system.
+The Children’s Hospital-Acquired Thrombosis (CHAT) Consortium created the first large-scale, multi-institutional Registry including pertinent medical data from children with confirmed HA-VTE and non-VTE subjects.
+Data from this Registry has defined risk factors for HA-VTE in pediatric patients and created risk assessment models (RAMs) that will now be validated in order to develop a stratified scoring system.